FociSolutions/github-foundations/organizations/SECRETS.md

 # Secret Management

-The github foundation terraform modules provide several ways to manage secrets in your github organizations and repositories.
+The github foundation terraform modules ways to manage organization-level and repository-level secrets in github.
-1. Through the organization module
-2. Through the organization_secrets module
-3. Through the repository_set module

-The following sections will cover each of these modules and how to effectively use them.
+The following sections will cover how to manage organization-level and repository-level secrets with these terraform modules.

 ## Usage